Gonodactylus chiragra

-Gonodactylus chiragra is a medium to large mantis shrimp that is distributed widely throughout the West Indo-Pacific.
+Gonodactylus chiragra, also known as the clubfoot mantis shrimp, is a medium to large mantis shrimp that is distributed widely throughout the West Indo-Pacific.

 Taxonomy

 The synonymy of G. chiragra remains unclear because all members of Gonodactylus have been confused with G. chiragra at some point.
 This species also displays a large amount of variation, which has made classification even more difficult.
 Newer research by Manning has resulted in the discovery of several new species that were previously thought to be G. chiragra.

 Description

 The species typically grows to a maximum length of 105 millimetres and is sexually dimorphic.
 Males range in color from brown to a dark green, and females from a grey/green to white.

 Claws

 All mantis shrimp (stomatopods) are either spearers or smashers.
 G. chiragra is a smasher, which means that the heel on their second pair of thoracic appendages is greatly enlarged, forming a club that is used to smash prey.
 When a target is spotted, G. chiragra strike powerfully and quickly in one of the quickest punches in all of nature.
 Common targets for eating are snails, hermit crabs, and clams, but bigger animals are sometimes targeted such as mollusks and other crustaceans.
 G. chiragra are one of the largest smashers and employ a unique fighting strategy in which they circle around the target and aim at the head.
 This is thought to have developed as a result of intense competition for suitable burrows among stomatopods.

 The species is considered one of the most aggressive species of mantis shrimp and when in captivity, routinely strike glass walls and air tubes in the aquarium.